MK2112/encrypted-sync/README.md

    ```

    **Notes:**
-   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. for Dropbox, Google Drive, Syncthing, etc.)
+   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. for DropBox, Google Drive, SyncThing, etc.)
    - Set `pgp.key_name` to the name you used when creating your PGP key
    - Leave `pgp.passphrase` empty to be prompted each time, or set it for automatic operation (less secure)
    - Set `pgp.always_trust` to `true` only if you understand the risks; by default it is `false` for better security
    - Persisted logging is optional:
-     - Set `log_file` to a path (e.g. `"encrypted-sync.log"`) to enable file logging
+     - Set `log_file` to a path (e.g. `"guardian-sync.log"`) to enable file logging
      - Set `log_file` to `null` to disable file logging entirely (only console logs)
    - All files in the monitored directory, including hidden files, are encrypted and synced.
    - The tool automatically handles file overwrites and creates conflict files if both local and remote versions change independently.